Steyning Parish Church has a long history dating back to the 8th or 9th century.

-St Cuthman was an 8th century Saxon saint who settled in Steyning, and founded the first church.
-He is said to have been wheeling his invalid mother in a handcart when it broke.
-This was seen as a sign from god that he should establish a church close by.
+Legends claim that St Cuthman, a Saxon saint, was wheeling his invalid mother in a handcart when it broke.
+St Cuthman believed this was a sign from God that he should establish a church close by.

 St Cuthman is depicted in three stained glass windows in St Andrew’s and St Cuthmans’s Church in Steyning.
-You can see him as a shepherd, as a builder and in the one in the photo with his mother in a handcart
+He is there as a shepherd, as a builder and with his mother in a handcart (in the photo)

-You can also see a modern sculpture of St Cuthman’s was made to commemorate the millennium: He is looking across the road at his church.
+You can also see a modern sculpture of the saint opposite the church, which was made to commemorate the millennium.

-The church built by the Normans in the late eleven hundreds was nearly twice the size of the present building.
+The Norman Church, from the late 1100’s, was nearly twice as big as the current building.
 It had transepts and a much longer chancel than the present 19th century one.
 It also had two extra bays at the west end of the nave, where the 16th century flint chequer work tower now stands.

 The earliest part that remains is that which now forms the chancel arch.
-The surviving bays of the nave arcade, built around 1170-1180, have truly wonderful carving on most of the arches and capitals with no shortage of the customary zigzags and scallops as well as many less conventional motifs and designs.
+The surviving bays of the nave arcade, built around 1170-1180, have truly wonderful carving on most of the arches and capitals.
+There are the customary zigzags and scallops as well as many less conventional motifs and designs.

 The setting is lovely: You look up to the slope of the South Downs on the east side.
 The River Arun and the wild brooks are on the on the south and west sides.